Empowering engineers with digital twin Drill & Blast predictions

 Helping miners extract value

-On August 20, 2019, Stewart presented at the Maptek user conference in Santiago, Chile.
-She described how PETRA helped a major iron-ore miner to simulate the effect of drill and blast design levers upon the performance of two crushers and also on the dig rate of a hydraulic excavator at one of its mines in Western Australia.
+At the CIMConnect 2024 Jordan Herrmann described how PETRA helped a major iron-ore miner to simulate the effect of drill and blast design levers upon the performance of two crushers and also on the dig rate of a hydraulic excavator at one of its mines in Western Australia.

 The aim of the project was to optimise the mine’s drill and blast design (load, average distance, type of explosive, density etc.) according to different ore characteristics defined in its Vulcan block model.